 If you are in financial difficulties it is good to face up to this as soon as possible.
 The Royal British Legion's Benefits and Money Advice Service has been set up to help people like you sort out their debts and claim any benefits to which you may be entitled.
 They have a lot of experience of dealing with people in your situation and won’t judge you or your actions.
-Go online or call Legionline on 0808 802 8080.
+Go online for live chat or call 0808 802 8080.

 If you need some extra cash